 - Programs of Study

 The Winery Management and Marketing Certificate is comprised of 26-28 credits including five courses specific to winery operations: Introduction to Winery Operations, Winery Management and Marketing, Wine Appreciation and Selection, Viticulture and Enology.
 Electives in business, accounting, culinary, hospitality and hotel restaurant management, plus six credits of free electives allow students the flexibility to tailor coursework to fit their desired career path within the winery industry.
 Graduates will be prepared for immediate employment in the wine making and marketing industry in Northern New York.
 Students choosing to continue their education can apply the courses earned in the Certificate to meet the requirements of an associate of applied science (A.A.S.) degree in Hospitality and Tourism.

-Students graduating from the Winery Management and Marketing program with a certificate will meet the following learning outcomes:
+Students graduating from the Winery Management and Marketing program with a certificate will:

 - Understand how to develop an effective business model for a winery operation.